onzfonz/comp227/src/content/0/en/part0a.md

 **Do not assume this is where your grade will come from**.

-We will be having other exercises and assignment as well that will be just as important to your grade.
+We will be having other exercises and assignments as well that will be just as important to your grade.

-A rough calculation for for this portion is as follows:
+A rough calculation for this portion is as follows:

 | exercises    | rough grade for exercise portion    |
 | ------------ | :------: |